dominico-github/MATLAB-Blackjack/README.md

 # MATLAB-Blackjack
 Simple Blackjack game

-A Blackjack game created for an end of subject project.
-It is a text based game of Blackjack with a betting system included as well
+A MATLAB version of the Blackjack card game created for an introductory programming university subject.
+Text based version with an included betting system.